 - Entire account: Displays all records in the account.
 While all records are available for selection, the user will only see those available for their user permissions.

-- Product and parent product lines only: Displays only records that are in the current product and those inherited by the parent product lines.
+- Workspace and parent lines only: Displays only records that are in the current workspace and those inherited by its parent line(s).

 Custom tables allow you to visually bring data together.
 As with all Aha! data, the data in a custom table is reportable.
 To view your custom table as a list report, which opens it up to the ability to add filters, sorting, and other data, click the More options menu on the righthand side of your custom table, then click View as list report.

 Beyond that option, you can generate lists, pivot tables, charts, and timelines from your new custom table, and reference custom table records in custom worksheets.
 You can also search for custom table records using Aha! search.